nvpnathan/py-vsphere-automation/README.md

 ## py-vsphere-automation

 End to end rapid deployment tool for vSphere 7 with Kubernetes for demo, poc, or workshop purposes.
-Will deploy and configure a nested multi ESXi, VCSA, and WCP environment with python.
+Will deploy and configure a nested multi ESXi, VCSA, NSX-T, and WCP environment with python.

 ### Instructions to deploy the environment.
 On Ubuntu 18.04 with Python3 already installed.